-We would love to read your additions in this SEO checklist in the comments section.
+We would love to read your additions to this SEO checklist in the comments section.
 What else would you add as a significant SEO landmark?

 One last tip

-When you add links to your post or article set to open in a new page.
+When you add links to your post or article set them to open on a new page.
 The gap between your blog or website should be ONLY one click away.
-Having the tab with your brand’s name open at the top of the pages works like a beacon of trust.
+Having the tab with your brand’s name open at the top of the pages works as a beacon of trust.
 It is easier to remember where you have started your digital search than relying on your memory, right?